 Other features of the new agreement include benefits like introduction of a prescription drug care with “a significant increase in coverage” for employees and their dependents, and dental plan enhancements.

-Montebello Packaging makes aluminum, laminate, and plastic packaging for pharmaceutical, personal care, cosmetics, household industrial, and food products.
+Montebello Packaging makes aluminum, laminate, and plastic packaging for pharmaceuticals, personal care, cosmetics, household industrial, and food products.